Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-autonomous.en.md

 ---
-title: Changelog
+title: Changelog - Tesla Autonomous
 ---

 # Changelog

+## Release 1.0.10

+**Added**

+- Adaptive Lighting function which automatically adjusts the light to the road traffic

+**Updated**

+- General stability and performance improvements

+**Fixed**

+- For a small part of users the resource could not be started correctly, this is now fixed

 ## Release 1.0.9

 **Added**

-- Added ultrasonic sounds for reverse camera function (reverse camera is no longer a BETA function)
+- Ultrasonic sounds for reverse camera function (reverse camera is no longer a BETA function)

 **Updated**